 All available-for-sale marketable securities are classified in the Company's consolidated balance sheets as short-term deposits and investments.
 The Company classifies its marketable debt securities based on their contractual maturity dates.
-As of June 30, 2018, the Company's marketable debt securities mature at various dates through August 2018.
 The fair values and amortized cost of marketable debt securities by contractual maturity were as follows (in thousands):